Manandedhia/Airbnb.com-Web-Scraper/README.md

 # Airbnb.com-Web-Scraper

-## Build an Web Scraper that extracts New York's Airbnb house listing data from Airbnb.com using Python's Selenium library
+## Build an Web Scraper that extracts New York's Airbnb house listings data from Airbnb.com using Python's Selenium library

 ## Output of data extracted in pandas dataframe format